cordialgerm/foe_foundry/data/5e_canonical/ettercap.md

 ***Claws.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4+2) slashing damage.

 ***Web (Recharge 5-6)***. *Ranged Weapon Attack:* +4 to hit, range 30/60 ft., one Large or smaller creature. *Hit:* The creature is restrained by webbing.
 As an action, the restrained creature can make a DC 11 Strength check, escaping from the webbing on a success.
 The effect also ends if the webbing is destroyed.
-The webbing has AC 10, 5 hit points, vulnerability to fire damage, and immunity to bludgeoning, poison, and psychic damage.
+The webbing has AC 10, 5 hit points, vulnerability to fire damage, and immunity to bludgeoning, poison, and psychic damage.</statblock>